8 Best Countryside Getaways in the U.S.

 Hasbrouck House, New York

 If New York City is called the city that never sleeps, then Hasbrouck House is the place to slow down and catch up on that beauty rest.
-This bucolic Hudson Valley stay couldn’t get more charming: suites are spread out between a stately 18th-century Dutch Colonial mansion and its former carriage and stable houses, which all sit on 150 acres of land.
+This bucolic Hudson Valley countryside getaway couldn’t get more charming: suites are spread out between a stately 18th-century Dutch Colonial mansion and its former carriage and stable houses, which all sit on 150 acres of land.
 Spend your days strolling the grounds, curling up with a good book on the bluestone patio, as well as tucking into farm-to-fork bites and local ciders at the on-site restaurant, Butterfield.

 Brush Creek Ranch, Wyoming